 This recipe is 6 Weight Watchers points on my plan.
 You can add the ingredients to the recipe builder in the ww app to see how much it is on your plan.

 Store this turkey breast in a sealed container in the fridge for up to 3 days.
 This recipe freezes well in an airtight container for up to 3 months.
 If you're looking for healthy leftover turkey recipes, see below!

 So, if you want to make turkey with stuffing in the crockpot, or are looking for turkey breast meal ideas, then give this a try- you won't be disappointed!

 If you are lucky enough to end up with leftover turkey, then give these WW friendly leftover turkey recipes a try: Turkey Reuben Panini, Healthy Leftover Turkey Wraps and Easy Leftover Turkey Enchiladas (shown below)

 And if you're looking for desserts to accompany your holiday dinner, then check out the desserts at the bottom of this post (underneath the recipe card)!
 This Weight Watchers Crustless Pumpkin Pie (2 WW points on the blue plan), makes a great dessert if you're looking to keep things light!

-Happy holidays and healthy eating!
+Happy Thanksgiving and healthy eating!

 Here's what others are saying: "I made this today but I used 4 chicken breasts.
 I also got a bit lazy and didn’t pre-bake the chicken breasts but just put them raw in the bottom of the slow cooker (greased) and it turned out just fine……breasts were still moist, not dried out at all.
 The flavour was really good and I’ll be sure to use this recipe again.
 Thanks for all your great recipes!!"⭐⭐⭐⭐⭐